thingsboard/thingsboard.github.io/docs/trendz/visualizations.md

 Before we continue overview of available visualization we need to discuss important topic to understand how data resolved by Trendz:
 ## How Trendz resolve fields from different Business Entities
 Let's assume that we have a Smart Building solution.
-Our topology contains Buildings, Apartments and different meters Meters that are connected with each other using relations.
+Our topology contains Buildings, Apartments and different Meters that are connected with each other using relations.
 Here is how our topology will look like:

 ![image](/images/reference/pe-demo/smart-metering-model.png)